dtPaTh/AzFuncOpenTelemetryDemo/README.md

 To reduce instrumentation boilerplate code, such as setting semantic conventions and propagating trace-context, an alternative auto-instrumentation library (Dynatrace.OpenTelemetry.Instrumentation) is provided within this repository to demonstrate how to reduce additional required code to instrument your functions.

-**Note on support for instrumentaiton libaries** Please note that the provided libraries are not part of Dynatrace product support policies.
-Dynatrace will release an official package, subject to use a different api.
-The provided libraries are free to use and modify.
+**Please note that the provided libraries are not part of Dynatrace product support policies.
+Dynatrace will release an official package, subject to use a different api and featureset.
+The provided libraries within this tutorial are free to use and modify.**

-#### Example
 The additional added code for instrumentation is marked with code-comments starting with *//Instrumentation:*

 ````